cdvelop/tinystring/docs/betterment/ISSUE_STRING_BUILDER.md

 ## Overview

-This document outlines the integration of a high-performance string builder API into TinyString's existing `conv` structure, along with the creation of a new `T` (Translate) function to optimize memory usage in high-demand processes.
+This document outlines the integration of a high-performance string builder API into TinyString's existing `conv` structure, along with the creation of a new `Translate` (Translate) function to optimize memory usage in high-demand processes.

 ## Problem Statement